windsurfer99/ST_StreamLabs-Water-Flow/README.md

 #### Give your Device a Name
 Allows you to change the name of the Device Handler from its default.
 #### # of minutes for Pause
-This entry (along with the User Interface) allows for pausing a StreamLabs alert from registering a SmartThings water leak.
-This is how long the pause will stay in effect.
+This entry (along with the User Interface described below) allows for pausing a StreamLabs alert from registering a SmartThings water leak.
+The value entered here is how long the pause will stay in effect.
 #### IDE Live Logging Level
 This is an optional value to control the level of logging in the IDE.
 Normally this can be left alone unless extensive debugging is desired.